 ABOUT REV. CHRIS L. VERSCHAGE

-Chris is the Pastor at Cocopah Assembly of God, located on the Cocopah East Reservation, as well as the President and co-founder of Following Messiah, a life-long student of the Scriptures, and a former full-time English professor for twenty-five years.
+Chris is the President and co-founder of Following Messiah, a life-long student of the Scriptures, and a former full-time English professor for twenty-six years.

 As a minister, Chris is led by the Spirit as he combines his life-long love for the Scriptures, his academic training in research, critical and analytical thinking, and textual analysis, along with the appropriate Jewish and rabbinic studies, in order to dig into and open the Scriptures in a way that not only draws people to the God of Abraham, Isaac, and Jacob and to His Messiah, Jesus [Heb.
 Yeshua] of Nazareth, but it makes them hungry to learn more about God and how to dig into the Scriptures for themselves as well.

 A BRIEF HISTORY